The world of illusions

 It begins with awareness

-So, I strongly believe that if we become aware of this as a society, and start doing the work of healing this wound and retrieving all our suppressed, lost and hurt inner parts, that we slowly, as a collective, can heal from the effects of living in this dysfunctional society and survival mode.
+By becoming aware of this and start doing the work of healing this wound and retrieving all our suppressed, lost and hurt inner parts, we as individuals and as a collective are able to slowly heal from the effects of living in this demanding and dysfunctional society.

-We can then start with transforming ourselves so that we can transform our systems and the way we live, cope, relate, consume and create.
+We can then break free from destructive cycles and start with transforming ourselves.
+As a result we will transform our systems and the way we live, cope, relate, consume and create.

 Because once we dare to go to our pain, our wound(s), our tears…

-Once we dare to feel them, release them, and give them what they truly need: awareness, attachment, safety, recognition, love, acceptance, presence…
+Once we dare to feel it, release it, and give ourselves what we truly need: awareness, attachment, safety, recognition, love, acceptance, presence…

 Enough is enough